jgilbert20/ghost-tools/CONCEPTS.md

+# About this file

+This is a working set of design concepts.
+There is a retired, scratch version of this file also around.
+But everything in the code that has been cleaned up as of June 10, 2016 is here.

 # Universality and metadata

+## Stat meta-data
+Status: Implemented

 Less common ghost-level information i think has two different forms.
 The first is things that are part of the stat.
 This would include all of the stat variables, plus things that are right off the filesystem, such as the place a symbolic link is pointed.
 But the rule for this type of information is that it always is in lock step with the stat date.
 Lets call this the statMisc field.
 It should follow all places that the mtime, size and mode are carried.
 We can work on getting the data in their later but I'm worried that as code complexity rises, the number of places in the code that can "ignore" this stat information is rising too.

+## Attributes
+Status: Not yet implemented

 The second we can imagine is arbitrary n/v pairs that get passed along with a ghost.
 For instance, there might be a pointer to a hash that contains an ACL.
 Or a pointer to the result of a compression of a file.
 In these cases, a name is associated with a value and a assignment date.
 And the merger operation should be pretty simple.